microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/range_lastcolumn.md

+---
+title: "Range: LastColumn"
+description: "."
+---

 # Range: LastColumn

 Gets the last column within the range.
 For example, the last column of "B2:D5" is "D2:D5".
 ## Permissions
 One of the following permissions is required to call this API.
-To learn more, including how to choose permissions, see [Permissions](../../../concepts/permissions_reference.md).
+To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).

 |Permission type      | Permissions (from least to most privileged)              |
 |:--------------------|:---------------------------------------------------------|